Idaho® Potato Holiday Cookies

 - 1 medium Idaho® russet potato

-- 5-6 oz whole milk (use 5 oz for thicker cookies and 6 oz for thinner cookies)
+- 5-6 oz (by weight) whole milk.
+Use 5 oz for thicker cookies and 6 oz for thinner cookies

 - 1 stick unsalted butter at cool room temperature

 - 6 oz granulated sugar (1 cup minus 2 tablespoons)